Question: Why should I become a member of Rockcliffe Flying Club?

 Sure.
 You need to take ground school and pass an exam.
 We’ll teach you all the science you need to know.
 The math required is simple and we’ll teach you that too.

 Very likely!
 People of all ages are taking up flying as a hobby or a career.
 Both men and women are realizing their dream of flight.
 Our youngest student is 15, our oldest is 72.
 One of the best parts is meeting a lot of people who like to fly and travel together.
-Minimum age to get your recreational pilot permit is 16.
+The minimum age to get your recreational pilot permit is 16.
 But you can start your training as early as 14.
 Maximum age?
 There is no maximum age.
 Some people fly into their 70s or 80s.
 It depends on your medical condition.

 When you rent an aircraft, you only pay for the time the engine is running, not the time you actually have the aircraft.
 So, if you decide to fly somewhere, you won’t be charged for the time the aircraft is sitting on the ground while you are visiting.
 For longer rentals, some daily minimums may apply.

 You start flying on your introductory lesson.
 This first lesson is intended to familiarize you with the sensations of flying in a small aircraft and start showing you how to fly the aircraft.
 Don’t worry, you won’t be expected to land the aircraft by yourself on your first lesson!
-Here is what one member thought of his Intro flight.

 The initial portion of your flight training will be with an instructor (this is called dual) and then by yourself (solo).
 As you acquire flying skills, your instructor will let you do more and more of the flying.